itmat/Normalization/about_cfg.md

 #####ii.
 Name of mitochondrial chromosome [required]
 Provide a name of mitochondrial chromosome (e.g. chrM, M).
 If there are multiple mitochondrial chromosomes, provide a comma separated list of chromosome names.
-You may provide a dummy name if you do not wish to filter reads mapping to mitochondrial chromosome (not recommended).

 ========================================================================================================